tokenaussie/Uniswap_Analysis/README.md

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

     Decentralised Exchanges are still an extremely niche market in Cryptocurrency & Blockchain.
 It is a subset within a subset, and is hard to understand for the general population.
-More awareness needs to be provided in order to facilitate uptake by people with knowledge in cryptocurrency, but not necessarily DEFI.
+More awareness needs to be provided in order to facilitate uptake by people with knowledge in cryptocurrency, but not necessarily DEFI
     It will be a big challenge to uptake people who have no experience with cryptocurrency, or DEFI.
 In this instance, perhaps partnering with a mobile app would work.
 For example partnering with Uber.
 People could pay with $UNI tokens for instance, and that gets them interested in the Uniswap platform.
 This idea might or might not work, but it is a start.

 * Why do you think that offering this product or service would benefit the company?